bolorkhuu/blog/all/projects/_posts/2016-03-05-Robot_Control_App.md

 <p class="publish_date"> updated: 12.09.2016</p>

 This is a android app for bluetooth remote controlling for my self balancing robot **MarBot** written in java using android studio.
-I have made it with my friend Dima, who is a java guru.
+I have made it with my friend Dmitry, who i consider a java guru.

 <img src="{{ site.baseurl }}/images/marbot/app/img1.jpg" alt="Drawing" style="width: 500px;"/>